Sam Salter: Beginnings, LaFace Records and It's On Tonight

 Growing up as the second of seven children, Salter sang gospel music at Faithful Church of God in Christ in Los Angeles and won several local talent shows, with his vocal style that was influenced by Marvin Gaye and Stevie Wonder.
 In 1997, after his demo tape found its way into the hands of L.A.
 Reid of LaFace Records, he signed him to the label quickly and Salter began to work on his debut album with Kenneth "Babyface" Edmonds.
 He ended up working with Tricky Stewart and Laney Stewart who produced the majority of the album, as well as Tony Rich, Robin Thicke and Gordon Chambers.
 The set's first single "After 12, Before 6" was released in early 1997 and became a Top 20 R&B hit, while a remixed version of the song received popular airplay on radio and BET.
-His debut album It's On Tonight was released on September 23, 1997 and garnered positive reviews.
+His debut album It's On Tonight was released on September 23, 1997, and garnered positive reviews.
 The following year, he appeared on the NFL Jams compilation with the track "Call Me" featuring Tamar Braxton, Scott Galbraith and Nicci Gilbert.
 Additionally, a second single from his album, the ballad "There You Are" was released and hit the Top 40 on R&B. Around this time, he continued to work on his songwriting, with songs for 98 Degrees, Aaron Skyy, and Kandi Burruss' solo debut.
 His debut yielded one more single, the title track in 1998.

 The Little Black Book and label issues

 In 1999, Salter began prepping for his sophomore album with LaFace Records.
 The album's lead single "Once My Sh..
 (Always My Sh..)" was released and featured a steamy music video, but the song received moderate airplay.
-He completed work on the album, titled Little Black Book and set for release in 2000, but it was shelved due to label shuffling and other issues.
+He completed work on the album, titled The Little Black Book and set for release in 2000, but it was shelved due to label shuffling and other issues.
 Despite the outcome, a few of the songs ended up being recorded by other artists such as Boyz II Men (who recorded "Color Of Love" which became the lead single to their 2002 album Full Circle) and Sisqó (who recorded "Incomplete" for his debut album and became a #1 hit, as well as "Homewrecker" which appeared on his sophomore album).